MrLightgun/MiSTerSindenDriver/README.md

 ### MegaDrive_Sinden
 https://github.com/MrLightgun/MegaDrive_MiSTer

 Core with Sinden border just added, initial testing seems to show crosshair doesn't match game aiming as accurately as the Genesis_Sinden core.
+Maybe MiSTer lightgun calibration option will fix this?
 Core supports mastersystem although haven't proven lightgun to work with this yet.

 Settings are likely to be: